harness/developer-hub/kb/continuous-delivery/articles/biderectional-sync-prevent-github-api-limit.md

 :::info note
 Currently the git file cache duration is set to 30 days.
 :::
-Read more on how to enable [Biderectional Sync](/docs/platform/git-experience/gitexp-bidir-sync-setup/).
+Read more on how to enable [Bidirectional Sync](/docs/platform/git-experience/gitexp-bidir-sync-setup/).